 16. Cervical Mucus Change

-An increase in cervical mucus, is an early detector of pregnancy.
-After conception, the cervical mucus will appear thicker and creamier and will stay that way till you have missed your period.
-You may also experience a stinging feeling when you pee or itchiness and soreness around your vagina.
+An increase in cervical mucus is an early detector of pregnancy.
+After conception, the cervical mucus will appear thicker and creamier, and will stay that way till you have missed your period.
+You may also experience a stinging feeling when you pee, or itchiness and soreness around your vagina.

-17. Short Breath
+17. Shortness of Breath

 18. Drooling or Salivating

 Although not a very common symptom, some women do produce excess saliva before they miss their period.
-This condition primarily known as ptyalis gradidarum is related to morning sickness and heartburn.
-Nausea pangs build up extra liquid in the mouth resulting in drooling.
+This condition, primarily known as ptyalis gradidarum, is related to morning sickness and heartburn.
+Nausea pangs build up extra liquid in the mouth, resulting in drooling.

-19. Hot Flushes
+19. Hot Flashes

-20. Spots, Acnes and Bumps
+20. Spots, Acne, and Bumps

-An occasional occurrence of pimples and zits is common during the pre-menstrual phase.
+An occasional occurrence of pimples and zits is common during the premenstrual phase.
 Sudden sprouts could be the result of an increase in hormone levels after conception.
 Well, the opposite could happen too.
 Pregnancy could reverse the occurrence of acne before your period and it could be a sign that a baby is on the way.